RuiChen0101/eSports-Stream-Tools/README.md

   Point+1, Round+1 | add point or round point
   Best of N | set max round in Best of N format (max round = (N+1)/2) Use digit | display round points in digit mod
-  Round format | first char represent as padding point and second as obtained point Round Invert | reverse output of round point
+  Round format | first char represent as pending point and second as obtained point Round Invert | reverse output of round point

 ## Reference